karim-abdel/karim-abdel.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-**I was recently awarded the highly competitive and prestigious PhD Fellowship from the Cooperative AI Foundation, which will fully support my graduate studies with complete funding for the entire duration of my PhD.
+**I was recently awarded the prestigious [Cooperative AI PhD Fellowship](https://www.cooperativeai.com/phd-fellowship/2025), which will support my graduate studies with complete funding for the entire duration of my PhD.
 I am applying for PhD positions for the Fall 2025 intake, feel free to reach out if you would like to chat!**

 Hi, I'm Karim!
 I am an MSc student at the University of Amsterdam.
 Currently, I am an intern at the **[Krueger AI Safety Lab](https://www.kasl.ai/), [University of Cambridge](https://www.cam.ac.uk/),** working on Goal Misgeneralization and Unsupervised Environment Design supervised by [Michael Dennis](https://www.michaeldennis.ai/), [Usman Anwar](https://uzman-anwar.github.io/) and [David Krueger](https://davidscottkrueger.com/).